7890/jack_tools/audio_rxtx/README.md

 per message.
 All exchanging systems must share the same sampling rate, period size and bytes per sample.

-Please compare these tools to jack.trip, netjack and similar while keeping in mind this is mostly a crude prototype not caring about too much more than pumping out messages and hoping they will arrive at the receiver.
-I know people who consider OSC unreasonable for doing that :)
-Nevertheless it works quite happily to a certain degree.
+Please don't compare these tools to jacktrip, netjack and similar.
+This is mostly a crude prototype not caring about too much more than pumping out messages and hoping they will arrive at the receiver.
+I know people who consider OSC unreasonable for doing that :) Nevertheless it works quite happily to a certain degree.

 =====